jjquek/chirp-tutorial/README.md

 A full-stack application built following the [official T3 stack tutorial](https://youtu.be/YkOSUVzOAA4).

+A few things I implemented on top of what the tutorial covered:

+- better UI with hover styling on posts
+- post 'cards' are clickable even though they nest Next.js links to different routes

 The [T3 stack](https://create.t3.gg/en/introduction) out-of-the-box (can be) comprised of:

 - [Next.js](https://nextjs.org/)
 - [TailwindCSS](https://tailwindcss.com/)
 - [tRPC](https://trpc.io/)